Graduate Studies Frequently Asked Questions

 3. Are faculty available on campus as well as off-campus via online?

 All graduate faculty members have been carefully chosen to represent both academic excellence and previous respective experience.
 Therefore, all faculty members are available during their on-campus hours as well as online via email and possible other forms of communication such as phone/skype/zoom/etc..
-If you are unable to access your specific graduate faculty and need immediate attention, please see the Graduate Program Coordinator for your degree or the Dean of Graduate and Professional Studies via the Graduate Studies Staff page or through the contacts page in the Shepherd University catalog.
+If you are unable to access your specific graduate faculty and need immediate attention, please see the Graduate Program Coordinator for your degree or the Coordinator of Graduate Studies via the Graduate Studies Staff page.

 Graduation and Alumni Experiences